-Title of each class Trading Symbol(s) Name of Each Exchange Common Stock, No Par Value UBOH NASDAQ Global Market

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( $\S$ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filerAccelerated filerNon-accelerated filerSmaller Reporting CompanyEmerging growth company $\Box$

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-Yes 🗆 No 🗵
+Title of each class Trading Symbol(s) Name of Each Exchange Common Stock, No Par Value UBOH NASDAQ Global Market of the Securities Exchange Act of 1934 during has been subject to such filing requirements for 2 C cally every Interactive Data File required to nths (or for such shorter period that the reg o be submitted pursuant to Rule 405 of gistrant was required to submit such files).
+Yes 3 e definitions of "large accelerated fil er, an accelerated filer, a non-accelerated f ler," "accelerated filer," "smaller reporting iler, smaller reporting company, or an company," and "emerging growth company" Large accelerated filer \square Accelerated filer □ Non-accelerated filer ⊠ Smaller Reporting Company ⊠ Emerging growth company \square If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+Indicate by check mark whether the e registrant is a shell company (as d lefined in Rule 12b-2 of the Exchange Act).
+Yes □ No ⊠

-Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of March 31, 2022: 3,279,238.
+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of June 30, 2022: 3,279,513.